debajit13/Tindog/README.md

 1. [Bootstrap4](https://getbootstrap.com/)

 # How to use?
-If want to use this website just go to the this [link](https://tindogsite.netlify.app/) and get motivation from this UI.
+If you want to use this website just go to the this [link](https://tindogsite.netlify.app/) and get motivation from this UI.

 # How to contribute?
 1. Fork the project.